yeo/cidekiq/README.md

 ## Connection

-Connection is handle for you automatically by reading env var `REDIS_URI` to find redis address.
-If not found, it uses default `redis://127.0.0.1:6379` means your local
+A Redis connection is handled for you automatically by reading the env var `REDIS_URI` to find redis address.
+If not found, it uses the default `redis://127.0.0.1:6379` which is for a local Redis instance on the default port.

 ## Usage